 Combined sewer and storm water systems can overflow, sending untreated rainwater and sewage into the Mississippi River or into low-lying areas of the Lower Wood River Levee District.
-The unknown types and concentrations of contaminants that are exposed to the environment have the potential to negatively impact aquatic organisms, especially sensitive species and life stages.
-By taking no action to address the on-going pollution, combined sewer overflow discharges may continue to impact mussels and fish species.
+Contaminants of unknown type and concentration released into the environment have the potential to negatively impact aquatic organisms, especially sensitive species and life stages.
+By taking no action to address the ongoing pollution, combined sewer overflow discharges may continue to impact state listed species.

-The separation of sanitary waste and storm water conveyance may improve local water quality, which may benefit freshwater mussels and fish species.
+The separation of sanitary waste and storm water conveyance may improve local water quality, which may benefit state listed species.